microbit-foundation/action-pr-url-template/README.md

 # Comment on a PR when it's opened with a templated URL

+## Project status

+The Micro:bit Educational Foundation maintain this for internal use but are not able to commit significant time to extending it beyond our usecase.
+It's open source in the hope that it will be useful to the GitHub community.

+## Introduction

 Useful when some other CI system deploys a build to URLs that include the branch name but doesn't integrate with GitHub sufficiently to update the pull request.